rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

   - `new_name` : If name is changed
   - `new_type` : If type is changed
   - `seller_account` : If is listed for sale (public or private) will show seller account
-  - `account_price` : PASCURRENCY - If is listed for sale (public or private) will show account price
+  - `account_price` : Currency - If is listed for sale (public or private) will show account price
   - `locked_until_block` : If is listed for private sale will show block locked
-  - `fee` : PASCURRENCY - In negative value, due it's outgoing from "account"
+  - `fee` : Currency - In negative value, due it's outgoing from "account"

 ***********************************************************************************

 ### Multioperation Object

 A "Multioperation object" is a JSON object with information about a multioperation.
 Fields are:
-- `rawoperations` : HEXASTRING - Single multioperation in RAW format
+- `rawoperations` : String - Hex encoded Single multioperation in RAW format
 - `senders`: ARRAY of JSON Objects, each object with fields:
   - `account` : Sending Account
   - `n_operation`: Integer